microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 mvn azure-functions:add -Dfunctions.package=com.your.package -Dfunctions.name=NewFunction -Dfunctions.template=HttpTrigger
 ```

-You don't have to provide all properties on command line.
+You don't have to provide all the properties on the command line.
 Missing properties will be prompted for input during the execution of the goal.

 ### Generate `function.json` from current project

-Follow below instructions, you don't need to handwrite `function.json` any more.
+Follow below instructions, you don't need to handwrite `function.json` anymore.
 1. Use annotations from package `com.microsoft.azure:azure-functions-java-library` to decorate your functions.
 2. Run `mvn clean package`; then `function.json` files will be automatically generated for all functions in your project.